 Accredit Your Program or Event

-In order for an activity to be accredited in the Royal College MOC Program, it must be developed or co-developed with a physician organization, planned to meet the following accreditation activity standards, and reviewed by a Royal College accredited CPD provider, such as the CAR.
-In the case of co-developed programs, the physician organization assumes full responsibility for the program and must be prospectively involved in its planning.
+- be developed by or co-developed with a physician organization.
+In the case of co-developed programs, the *physician organization assumes full responsibility for the program and must be prospectively involved in its planning.

 *The Royal College defines a physician organization as a "not-for-profit group of health professionals with a formal governance structure, accountable to and serving, among others, its specialist physician members through continuing professional development, provision of health care and/or research.
 Examples include, but not limited to, faculties of medicine, hospital departments or divisions, medical societies, medical associations, medical academies, physician research organizations, health authorities not linked to government agencies."
 This is to ensure that the CPD/CME is being developed “by the profession, for the profession.”

 For more information on eligibility and inclusions, click here.

 CPD accreditation applications must be submitted a minimum of 12 weeks prior to the activity start date to avoid late fees.
 Applications will not be accepted fewer than three (3) weeks prior to the event start date.
 The CAR encourages the early submission of applications to promote the accreditation status of the activity and eligible MOC credits.

 Have questions?
 Contact our Education department and we would be happy to assist you.